 You don’t need to use code in order to use it, However, if you are skillful enough, Strong Testimonials is highly customizable.

 Strong Testimonials offers some really useful extensions and one of them is the Strong Testimonials External Platform Importer.
-This extension allows you to import testimonials/reviews from other platforms like: Facebook, Google, Yelp, Zomato, WooCommerce.
+This extension allows you to import testimonials/reviews from other platforms like Facebook, Google, Yelp, Zomato, and WooCommerce.
 You can easily gather all testimonials and display them all in a single place.